eobrain/funcgo/doc/reference.md

 # Switch

-There are two forms of switch statement.
+There are three forms of switch statement.

 ```go
 				switch count(remaining) {